SEPI-BHR/Tic-Tac_Toe/README.md

 ```
 $ npm start
 ```
-Runs the app in the development mode.
+This Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Game Design
 - I have used material-ui and css to design the UI part of this project.